euwaka/.dotfiles/README.md

 # .dotfiles
-The ugliest and best dotfiles that nobody should use.
+The best dotfiles that nobody should use.
+Objectives:
+1. No complex and long configurations.
+2. As few keystrokes as possible.
+3. As lean as possible.
+4. Very easy to install and use if* you have some technical skill to debug.

+* *I only mention straightforward requirements, and I expect the victim (user) to figure out the other dependencies and requirements by him/herself.*

 # Requirements

 Ensure you have the following installed:
+- boomer (put executable under ~/apps)
 - i3lock
 - scrut
 - tmux